aws-samples/devlab-serverless-sentiment-analysis/README.md

 * In the AWS services console, search for QuickSight.
 Please ensure that you are logged in us-west-2 (Oregon) region.
 You can check this in the top right corner of the AWS console.
 ![main_arch](./images/qs-1.png)
 * If this is the first time you have used QuickSight in this account, you are prompted to create an account.
 When prompted **Click Sign up for QuickSight**.
-If you are a retruning user or do not get prompted to set up account, then jump straight to step **On the top right corner, click New analysis** below.
+If you are a retruning user or do not get prompted to set up account, then we must grant Amazon QuickSight access to Amazon Athena and the associated S3 bucket _"datalakebucket"_ created in this lab.
+For more information on doing this, please see section "Make sure that you authorized Amazon QuickSight to use Athena" in   https://docs.aws.amazon.com/quicksight/latest/user/troubleshoot-connect-athena.html .
+Once done, jump straight to step **On the top right corner, click New analysis** below.
 ![main_arch](./images/qs-2.png)
 * For account type, choose the default **Enterprise** Version.
 Click **Continue**.
 ![main_arch](./images/qs-3.png)